Pattiqus/PWA-Text-Editor/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Description
 This Progressive Web Application is a fully functioning text editor which can be utilized to take notes on the fly , both on and offline.
 As a progressive web application (PWA), you can also download a copy of this applciation onto your device.
-The integrated service worker and Cache API's ensure that the applicaiton will remain fully functional even without and active internet connection, by cashing assets and API responses.\
+The integrated service worker and Cache API's ensure that the applicaiton will remain fully functional even without and active internet connection, by caching assets and API responses.

 Functionality includes:
 - The ability to store and edit text both on and offline